 A dedicated FAQ page at theIEEEwebsite, gives an idea about the kind of guidelines that describe the extent of appropriate penalty for any plagiarism found.

 Ways and Means to Detect and Identify Plagiarism

-Once plagiarism is found to have been committed, the next step requires the evidence of plagiarism to be put before a panel or board (designated to handle cases pertaining to plagiarism) of the relevant organization/ institution/ body for formal examination and subsequent action.
-Penalties may range from zero credits for plagiarised scripts to outright cancellation of a candidate’s registration, depending upon the extent of plagiarism.
-Knowledge and learning-based organizations outrightly remove such content from their portals and sever their professional relations with knowledgeable professionals who indulge in plagiarism.
+The evidence of plagiarism found, is duly put before a panel or board (designated to handle such cases) of the relevant organisation/ institution/ body for formal examination and subsequent action.
+Penalties may range from zero credits for plagiarised scripts to outright cancellation of a candidate’s registration in a study program, depending upon the extent of plagiarism.
+Knowledge and learning based organisations remove such content from their portals and sever their professional relations with knowledge professionals who indulge in plagiarism.

 Citation and its purpose

-An approach to avoiding plagiarism is the practice of developing good writing skills.
-Good writing calls for the honest and effective articulation of thoughts, ideas, and facts.
-Honest writing, in turn, calls for sharing the resources which have had an influence on the content/writing.
-This is where the practice of citation comes.
-A citation is a reference/link/credit to a source that has been referred to/included in parts during/for the development of a work.
-Citation ensures that credits are rightfully given to the original creators of a cited work.
-It also helps the audience and the creator to refer to additional sources on the same subject area at the same time or at a later date.
-It may be noted that facts/thoughts that are a matter of “common knowledge” do not need to be cited.
-However, if a thought/fact/idea is beyond the purview of common knowledge and is a unique and distinct contribution/work of a creator, then a citation is certainly required.
+A citation is a reference to a source referred to during the development of a work.
+It may also be a link/credit to a resource from where content is suitably adapted for inclusion in a work.
+Citation ensures that credits are rightfully given to the original creators of the cited work.
+It also helps the audience refer to additional sources on the subject.
+Readers may note that facts/thoughts that are a matter of “common knowledge” do not need a citation.
+However, if a thought/fact/idea is beyond the purview of common knowledge and is a unique and distinct work of a creator, then a citation is necessary.